School trips – The ultimate teacher guide

 The range of activities available is designed to link back to the curriculum across PSHE, literacy and STEM.

-KidZania also runs unique educational events throughout the year to bring careers learning to life, like Parliament Week, STEM Week and its Careers Fair.
+KidZania also runs unique educational events throughout the year to bring careers learning to life.
+These include Parliament Week, STEM Week and its Careers Fair.

 The Postal Museum

 The Postal Museum explores how the post has changed the way we live.
-Interactive sessions explore communication stories across the curriculum for all key stages, while its exhibition galleries are jam-packed with intriguing objects charting 500 years of social history.
+Interactive sessions explore communication stories across the curriculum for all key stages.
+Meanwhile, its exhibition galleries are jam-packed with intriguing objects charting 500 years of social history.

 Pupils can hop aboard Mail Rail, travelling on a tiny train through the tunnels of London’s hidden postal railway and testing their engineering ingenuity in the original train depot.